preames/llvm-auto-triage-corpus/README.rst

 This is a corpus of standalone test cases which are known to produce crashes, or miscompiles when run with a recent snapshot of LLVM.

-These are mostly taken from OSSFuzz.
+To contribute a test to be auto-triaged, please post a pull request.
+Once accepted, the automated reducer should have added reduced examples within roughly 24 hours.

 The primary purpose of this repo is to act as an example and test corpus for my (as yet unpublished) automated corpus management project.
 Because of this, YOU SHOULD NOT EXPECT THE HISTORY OF THIS REPO TO BE STABLE.
 Force pushes to this repository to remove history may be common (e.g. removing large files entirely from history, etc..).

 Test Format
 -----------

 Each test must be a self describing LIT test.
 The intention is that the test file could be copied into the LLVM test sub-directory and work as expected.

-However, currently the management scripting does not support the full generality of LITs configuration language.
 As such, each test should include a header which looks like this:

 .. code::